aldolat/posts-in-sidebar/readme.txt

 = 1.16.2-dev =

+* NEW: Added option to display image before post title.
 * Code optimization.
 * The class for the custom container class is now sanitized.
 * The custom container receives now only a single CSS class.